evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ## Performance

-With overboost, the Audi e-tron GT has a maximum power of 390KW (530hp).
-Without overboost, it is 350KW (476hp).
-The torque is 640nm with overboost and 630 without overboost.
-The 0-100km/h sprint (0-62mph) is performed in 4,1 seconds with overboost and 4,5 seconds without overboost.
-The top speed is 245 km/h.
+With overboost, the Audi RS e-tron GT has a maximum power of 475KW (646hp).
+Without overboost, it is 440KW (598hp).
+The torque is 830nm with overboost and 830 without overboost.
+The 0-100km/h sprint (0-62mph) is performed in 3,3 seconds with overboost and 4,5 seconds without overboost.
+The top speed is 250 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have a 9,7kWh buffer for protection.
 (10,4%).
-Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 488 to 448 km (303-278 mi).
+Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 495 to 447 km (308-278 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 17,2kWh/100km for the basic version and 18,7kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 16,9kWh/100km for the basic version and 18,7kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 270kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 18 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 65% resulting in an actual charge speed including time loss on 165kW.
 Each charge session would take 19 minutes and 53 seconds.